 I agree that we need scientists and educators to write more for the general public, to translate technical understandings for laypeople about specific issues, but also about the widely misunderstood nature of science, e.g. here (a BYUS article) and here.
 I also agree that “confronting creationism is not a scientific matter,” but the solution is not better or more science.
-You can’t convince a Young Earth Creationist of their incorrectness simply by throwing more science at them, because scientific arguments are not the cause of their Young Earth Creationism, but an effect of it.
-At its root, the scientific aspects of YEC are entirely secondary to and dependent on the interpretation of the early chapters of Genesis.
+You can’t convince a Young Earth Creationist of their incorrectness simply by throwing more science at them, because scientific arguments are not the cause of Young Earth Creationism, but a byproduct of it.
+At its root, the scientific aspects of YEC are entirely secondary to—and dependent on— their interpretation of the early chapters of Genesis.

 This is why the Ken Ham/Bill Nye debate was absolutely pointless.
-They weren’t actually debating the same topic, really.
+They weren’t even debating the same topic, really.
 Bill Nye’s science is powerless against YEC; not because he’s wrong (although he certainly has been, at one time making “the entire US philosophy community collectively choke on its morning espresso” and here), but because he can only talk science.
-And that’s not convincing YECs, who already know that YEC views of science aren’t mainstream.
+And that’s not convincing to Creationists, who already know that YEC views of science aren’t mainstream.

 I’ll tell you what, and use myself as an example.
 I read a lot of books on my mission (my stories here and here.)
 I mistakenly traded a good Nibley volume for something called Using the Book of Mormon to Counter Falsehoods in Organic Evolution.
 It poked a few scientific holes in evolution and then drew heavily on Joseph Fielding Smith and others to make an argument from authority.
 In spite of being a doctor’s kid and a science nerd in high school, I wasn’t terribly well versed in philosophy of science or biology.
 I didn’t embrace YEC, but I did become quite skeptical of evolution.
 Fast forward two years.